Funekyo/Ujiki/README.md

 ![Brush-drawn character scroll representing "Ujiki"](https://github.com/user-attachments/assets/84065bb8-5d25-4fa8-8033-2e3c6a4ae5a2)

-*I relay to the east the sacred way of elders from the west:*
+*"I relay to the east the sacred way of elders from the west:*
 *Fishing the moon, plowing the clouds, admiring the ancient tempest;*
 *The red dust of the everyday affairs can not reach here by flight*
-*To my grass hut in the depths of the mountain on this snowy night.*
+*To my grass hut in the depths of the mountain on this snowy night."*
+*~Eihei Zenji Dōgen*

 ---